airborne-commando/Crow/README.md

 - **Real-time Output**: Live monitoring of search progress and results
 - **Instagram Integration**: Enhanced metadata extraction with session ID
 - **AI Analysis**: Automated profile analysis and risk assessment
+- **Breach VIP Intergration**: Can use breach.vip to check for user breaches.

 ## Installation